k21971/EvilHack/doc/evilhack-changelog.md

 - Tortles, various monsters can move fast whilst underwater
 - Fix: tortles and breathing underwater
 - Fix: You are very fast from something
+- Fix: sections of wall being visible when they shouldn't yet